yellowme/interview/README.md

 ## Need Help?

-If you are having difficulties getting started, confused about the project, or stuck trying to solve a problem, you can either [open an issue][open-issue] or reach out to us on [hola@yellowme.mx]()
+If you are having difficulties getting started, confused about the project, or stuck trying to solve a problem, you can either [open an issue](https://github.com/yellowme/interview/issues/new) or reach out to us on [hola@yellowme.mx](mailto:hola@yellowme.mx)

 ## About Yellowme

-Yellowme is a digital agency & nearshore IT outsourcing company of 20 talented software developers & UI/UX designers located in Mérida, México.
+Yellowme is a digital agency & nearshore IT outsourcing company of over 40 talented software developers & UI/UX designers located in Mérida, México.